 Whether you have a home loan, student loan, or other debts, refinancing could give you the ability to shift your debts to a more favorable position.
-But not everything about refinancing is positive.
-So before you refinance one of your loans, you need to understand the pros and cons of refinancing.
+But not everything about loan refinancing is positive.
+So, before you refinance any of your debt, learn more about the pros and cons involved.

-Secured loans typically have a lower rate because the lender can repossess the asset if you do not pay.
+Secured loans typically have a lower rate because of that ability to repossess the asset if you don’t pay.
 For unsecured loans, your creditworthiness, FICO score, and other factors determine your interest rate.

-The biggest benefit of refinancing is to save money on your existing loan.
-If you refinance to a lower rate, you could pay less interest every month and over the lifetime of your loan, which can result in significant savings.
+One of the biggest benefit of refinancing is to save money on your existing loan.
+If you refinance to a lower rate, you could pay less interest every month and over the lifetime of your loan, which could result in significant savings.

 Another obvious reason to refinance is to lower your monthly payment.
-If you are able to lock in a lower interest rate or lengthen your loan term, it could make your payments easier to handle and free up money to go towards your savings and other expenses.
+If you’re able to lock in a lower interest rate or lengthen your loan term, it could make your payments easier to handle and free up money to go towards your savings and other expenses.

 You may be able to secure a lower interest rate and at the same time, shorten the length of your loan.
 While your monthly payments may increase, you could pay off the loan sooner and be free of the debt faster.